k178412/k178412/README.md

 ## 🌟 Hey, welcome to my GitHub!
 So glad you dropped by 👋

-I’m someone who enjoys working with data, learning through real projects, and turning confusion into clarity (one SQL query at a time).
+I’m someone who enjoys working with data, learning through real projects, and turning confusion into clarity (one SQL query or Power BI visual at a time).

-On this page, you’ll find:
+Here on my GitHub, you’ll find:
-- 📊 A Power BI dashboard I’ve built to tell better data stories
+- 📊 A Power BI dashboard that tells a data-driven sales story
-- 🏗️ A SQL data warehouse project where I played architect and analyst
+- 🏗️ A SQL data warehouse project built with Medallion Architecture
-- 🧠 SQL based exploratory analysis that helped me dig into trends and patterns
+- 🔍 An SQL-based exploratory analysis uncovering customer and product trends

-I’m currently exploring the world of data analysis and working toward landing a full-time role.
 This space is kind of like my learning journal, portfolio, and playground - all rolled into one.

 Whether you’re here to learn, collaborate, or just curious - thanks for stopping by!

 Let’s grow together 🚀
 Cookies welcome 🍪
 Code included 💻

 ## 🌐 Socials